sapuroop/Unix-File-System/README.md

 ### About the unix file system: <br>
-1.Implemented a UNIX-like file system containing multi-level directory structure using C++. <br>
+1. Implemented a UNIX-like file system containing multi-level directory structure using C++. <br>
-2.It supports operations such as creating,deleting,renaming files and directories, writing and reading from files,searching and navigating through directories and sub-directories.<br>
+2. It supports operations such as creating,deleting,renaming files and directories, writing and reading from files,searching and navigating through directories and sub-directories.<br>
-3.Implemented several concepts like inode,disk blocks and used data structures such as map and stack. <br>
+3. Implemented several concepts like inode,disk blocks and used data structures such as map and stack. <br>

-submitted by-
+submitted by-<br>
-S.Apuroop(214101054)
+S.Apuroop(214101054)<br>
 A.Eswar(214101004)